 While 80 percent of the seating is shaded, sun screen and hats are recommended.
 Ear plugs will be provided.

 The Pacific Combat Zone’s “Ship Store” will be in full operation before, during and after each performance.
 In addition to various snacks, bottled water and soda, there will be an assortment of adult and youth field gear, hats and tee shirts.
 Children’s helmets, toy guns, army action figures and gliders will be offered for sale.
 Rounding out the list are photographs of the volunteer re-enactors (available for autographs, too).

-Bring your whole family to the Roots Music Series at the Pioneer Museum, 325 West Main Street!
+Bring your whole family to the Roots Music Series at the Pioneer Museum, 325 W. Main Street!
 Listen to emerging and established artists at these live, outdoor concerts.
 Dance on the dance floor beside the stage and under the trees.
 Get comfortable in your favorite lawn chair under the stars.
 Dine on some of the best cooking in the county with a cold beer, wine, water or soft drinks for sale.
 Every month brings a different genre and menu.
-This month is “Texas Americana Night” featuring Weldon Henson at 7 pm and Hal Ketchum at 8:50 pm.
+This month is “Texas Rock ‘n Roll Night” featuring Al Staehely at 6:30 pm, George DeVore at 7:45 pm and Freddie Steady 5 at 9:15 pm.
 All proceeds support the Mission of the Gillespie County Historical Society (GCHS).

 Gates open at 5 pm; music starts at 6:30 pm. $15 per person at the gate or $13 online.
 Kids under 18 are free.